bpucker/KIPEs/README.md

 Mandatory:
   Bait sequences
   --baits          STR    Directory with (multiple) FASTA files.

   Output directory
   --out            STR    Output directory

   Input sequences
   --subject        STR    Multiple FASTA file with sequences to screen.

 Optional:
   --positions      STR    Directory with text files (one per gene).
   --seqtype        STR    Defines type of input sequence (pep|rna|dna)[pep]

-  --cpus INT         Number of threads in BLAST runs [10] --scoreratio FLOAT BLAST score ratio of self vs. input sequences [0.3] --simcut FLOAT     Minimal similarity of BLAST hits [40.0] --checks           Validation of input data (on|off)[on]
+  --cpus           INT    Number of threads in BLAST runs [10] --scoreratio     FLOAT  BLAST score ratio of self vs. input sequences [0.3] --simcut         FLOAT  Minimal similarity of BLAST hits [40.0] --checks         STR    Validation of input data (on|off)[on]

   --mafft          STR    Full path to MAFFT (if not in your $PATH) --blastp         STR    Full path to the BLASTp binary (if not in your $PATH) --tblastn        STR    Full path to the tBLASTn binary (if not in your $PATH) --makeblastdb    STR    Full path to the makeblastdb binary (if not in your $PATH)

+  --fasttree       STR    Full path to the FastTree binary --pxclsq         STR    Full path to the pxclsq binary
 ```

 `--baits` is the full path to a folder containing (mutliple) FASTA files.
 The filename needs to match the gene name.
 Extension should be '.fasta' or '.fa'.